-Note that in this case, the <subject> does not have its own @qcode or @literal identifier; these properties must NOT be used when <subject> has a <bag> element other <bit> members of the <bag>.
+Note that in this case, the <subject> does not have its own @qcode or @literal identifier; these properties must NOT be used when <subject> has a <bag> element

 14.5.5.2 Using @significance with <bag>

 An advantage of using the composite structure of <bag> is that implementers can "fine tune" the subject properties using @significance.
 This enables receiving applications to be more discerning on behalf of end-users, about how they filter and select news.